-- 1 Except as provided in Clause 6, for new lots without access to a rear lane, refer to site depth requirements contained in the Subdivision Bylaw. - Except as provided in Clause 6, site width for the construction of new oneunit dwellings in category 2 established neighbourhoods shall be at least 60% of the average site width for one and two-unit dwelling sites fronting on the subject block face and the opposite block face, but in no case shall the site width be less than 7.5 metres. - 3 (a) The front yard setback requirement for one- and two-unit dwellings and semi-detached dwellings in established neighbourhoods shall not vary by more than 3.0 metres from the average front yard setback of the principal buildings on adjacent flanking sites, provided that in no case shall the setback be less than 6.0 metres.
-(Revised Bylaw No. 9833 July 25, 2022)

-- (b) Notwithstanding (a), where the average front yard setback along a blockface in an established neighbourhood is less than 6.0 metres, the setback may be reduced to the average of adjacent dwellings, provided that in no case shall the setback be less than 3.0 metres.
-(Revised Bylaw No. 9818 May 24, 2022) - The rear yard requirement may be reduced to 4.5 metres on sites with a depth of 34 metres or less. - Site coverage may be increased for attached covered entries, patios and decks, three season rooms or attached enclosed swimming pools by the percentage of the area covered by such structures, but the total site coverage shall not exceed 50%.
+1 Except as provided in Clause 6, for new lots without access to a rear lane, refer to site depth requirements contained in the Subdivision Bylaw.

+- 2 Except as provided in Clause 6, site width for the construction of new oneunit dwellings in category 2 established neighbourhoods shall be at least 60% of the average site width for one and two-unit dwelling sites fronting on the subject block face and the opposite block face, but in no case shall the site width be less than 7.5 metres. - 3 (a) The front yard setback requirement for one-unit dwellings, two-unit dwellings, semi-detached dwellings and multiple-unit dwellings containing up to four dwelling units in established neighbourhoods shall not vary by more than 3.0 metres from the average front yard setback of the principal buildings on adjacent flanking sites, provided that in no case shall the setback be less than 6.0 metres.
+(Revised Bylaw No. 9833 July 25, 2022) - (b) Notwithstanding (a), where the average front yard setback along a blockface in an established neighbourhood is less than 6.0 metres, the setback may be reduced to the average of adjacent dwellings, provided that in no case shall the setback be less than 3.0 metres.
+(Revised - Bylaw No. 9818 - May 24, 2022) - 4 The rear yard requirement may be reduced to 4.5 metres on sites with a depth of 34 metres or less. - Site coverage may be increased for attached covered entries, patios and decks, three season rooms or attached enclosed swimming pools by the percentage of the area covered by such structures, but the total site coverage shall not exceed 50%.
 (Revised Bylaw No. 9833 July 25, 2022) - 6 (a) Effective April 7, 2003, each site in the Montgomery Place Neighbourhood shall have a minimum site width of 18.25 metres and a minimum site depth of 39.6 metres.

-(Revised Bylaw No. 9704 May 25, 2020) - (b) Notwithstanding the provisions of Subclause (a), any lot in the Montgomery Place Neighbourhood lawfully existing prior to April 7, 2003, shall be a fully conforming building site whether or not it contains a building. - 7 The maximum building height in established neighbourhoods is 8.5 metres. - For sites in the 100 300 blocks of each of Saskatchewan Crescent West and Poplar Crescent, the minimum site width for new one-unit dwellings shall be at least 60% of the average site width for one and two-unit dwellings fronting on the subject block face and the opposite block face. - 9 For sites located in established neighbourhoods the provisions of Section 5.44 apply.
-(Revised - Bylaw No. 9249 - March 23, 2015)
+(Revised - Bylaw No. 9704 - May 25, 2020) - (b) Notwithstanding the provisions of Subclause (a), any lot in the Montgomery Place Neighbourhood lawfully existing prior to April 7, 2003, shall be a fully conforming building site whether or not it contains a building. - 7 The maximum building height in established neighbourhoods is 8.5 metres, other than for multiple-unit dwellings containing up to four dwelling units located in the Transit Development Area and located on any site within the Corridor Growth Area, or any corner site outside of the Corridor Growth Ara, where the maximum height will remain 10 metres.

+- 8 For sites in the 100 300 blocks of each of Saskatchewan Crescent West and Poplar Crescent, the minimum site width for new one-unit dwellings shall be at least 60% of the average site width for one and two-unit dwellings fronting on the subject block face and the opposite block face. - For sites located in established neighbourhoods the provisions of Section 5.44 apply.
+(Revised Bylaw No. 9249 March 23, 2015) - 10 The maximum site coverage for multiple-unit dwellings containing up to four dwelling units located in the Transit Development Area and located on any site within the Corridor Growth Area, or any corner site outside of the Corridor Growth Area, is 50%.